Skip to content

 You were once God’s enemy.

 Like everyone else, you were born with a mind hostile to God and allied with Satan.
 Your sinful nature pitted you against God in the battleground for your soul.
 (See Colossians 1:21 and Romans 5:6-11.)
-He gave you love, you responded with greed, hate, lust, envy, anger, boredom …
+He gave you love and you responded with greed, hate, lust, envy, anger, boredom …

 Wouldn’t you say God has every right to hate his enemies?